omniscoder/Helix/README.md

 pytest
 ```
 Pytest powers translator and k-mer regression checks; feel free to add more as you create new helpers.

+## Reproducible Viz & Viz-Spec
+- Every `helix viz ...` (and CLI modes that call them) accepts `--save out.png` (PNG/SVG/PDF) and auto-emits a sibling `.viz.json` unless `--save-viz-spec` overrides the path.
+- Each plot footer stamps `Helix vX.Y • viz-kind • spec=1.x • key params • timestamp • input_sha256` so shared figures always carry their provenance and the SHA-256 of the original JSON payload.
+- The viz-spec JSON captures counts, quantiles, bounds, and the `input_sha256` used for hashing; regressions assert against that structured payload instead of brittle pixel hashes.
+- You can feed those viz-specs (plus the original JSON inputs) into docs/notebooks to explain how a figure was produced and which parameters generated it.
+- Explore or inspect schemas with `helix viz schema --kind ...`, diff manifests with `helix schema diff --base old.json`, export everything via `helix schema manifest --out schemas.json`, or render ready-to-plot payloads via `helix demo viz`.
+- Workflows can enforce schemas per step and print provenance tables with `helix workflows ... --with-schema`.
+- Every saved plot writes `<image>.provenance.json` next to the PNG, capturing `{schema_kind, spec_version, input_sha256, viz_spec_sha256, image_sha256, helix_version, command}` for chain-of-custody.
+- Full schemas, screenshots, and sample payloads live under [docs/viz.md](docs/viz.md) and the [Schema Reference](docs/schema.md).

 ## Weekend Project Ideas
 - Plot the GC skew for a bacterial plasmid and compare predicted origins to literature.